 Making A Difference in Our County

-The Long County Extension office eagerly assists both farmers and homeowners with a variety of agricultural and natural-resource-related questions and concerns.
-In 2016, the office processed 71 diagnostic soil, water, and feed and forage samples using the laboratory services provided by UGA.
-The Long County Extension staff assists citizens in obtaining private pesticide licenses and Georgia Agriculture Tax Exemption (GATE) cards, and aids in the identification of plant diseases, insects, snakes and weeds.
-Additionally, over 500 clients have visited the office to receive print resources to answer their questions.
-A large variety of research-based publications is available both online and in person at the Extension office.
-Many hobbyists enjoy topics like caring for small garden plots, growing pecans and raising a flock of backyard chickens, while farmers are interested in crop management, weed control and soil quality.
+UGA Extension in Long County eagerly assists both farmers and homeowners with a variety of agriculture- and natural resource-related questions and concerns.
+In 2018, the office processed 49 diagnostic soil, water and feed and forage samples using UGA laboratory services.
+The Long County Extension staff assists citizens obtaining private applicator licenses and Georgia Agriculture Tax Exemption (GATE) cards and aids in the identification of plant diseases and insects.
+Additionally, clients visit the office to receive print resources to assist with their questions.
+A large variety of research-based publications is available both online and in-person.
+Small garden plots, growing pecans and raising a flock of backyard chickens are topics that many hobby enthusiasts enjoy, while farmers are interested in crop management, weed control and soil quality.

-Programming relating to the Expanded Food and Nutrition Education Program (EFNEP) was conducted in Long County this year.
-EFNEP, a federal Extension community outreach program, directly served 10 Long County residents and reached 47 of those participants' family members this past fall.
+UGA’s Expanded Food and Nutrition Education Program (EFNEP) conducted programming in Long County this year.
+EFNEP, a federally supported Extension community-outreach program, directly served 83 Long County residents and indirectly reached 439 participant family members.
 EFNEP provides participants with information in four areas: diet quality and physical activity, food resource management, food safety and food security.
-EFNEP educators provided 49 direct education sessions, and volunteers donated 952 dollars' worth of in-kind service hours to support the programs.
-Of the participants completing evaluations, 75 percent indicated that they compared food prices more often when making grocery purchases, and 50 percent indicated that they will use the Nutrition Facts label more often when shopping.
+EFNEP educators provided 452 direct-education sessions, and volunteers donated $1,499 through in-kind service hours to support the programs.
+Of the participants completing evaluations, 98 percent indicated that they ate more fruits and vegetable or drank fewer sugary beverages, 82 percent reduced the risk of foodborne illness, and 75 percent indicated that they compared food prices more often when making grocery purchases.